abhidj0090/calcomp/exampleSite/content/english/events/calcutta-comparatists-1919-invites-you-to-the-69th-lecture-of-the-online-lecture-series..md

 speaker_name = " Rajarshee Gupta"

 +++
 Calcutta Comparatists 1919 invites you to the 69th lecture of the online lecture series.

-Topic: The 'Double Trouble': The Doppelganger Motif in Satyajit Ray's Fiction
+Topic: The 'Double Trouble': The Doppelganger Motif in Satyajit Ray's Fiction.
 Speaker: **Rajarshee Gupta**, Assistant Professor, Department of English, Subhas Chandra Bose Centenary College
 Date: 3rd April 2021
 Time: 7 pm IST

-The video will be streaming live on our youtube channel- Calcutta Comparatists 1919.
-Please subscribe to our channel.
+For further updates about this session please subscribe to our official  YouTube channel.